Illusions For Concerts

-The production was pretty straight forward and was very much about the music, which one would expect from such an artiste.
+The production was pretty straight forward and was very much about the music, which one would expect from such an artist.

 Rod simply walked out on stage at the start of his first set, which I felt could have been so much of a ‘moment’ had the producers been a bit clever with this.

-Many great artistes utilise grand illusion within their concerts very well which adds another dimension to the production in addition to ‘wow’ moments.
+Many great artists utilise grand illusion within their concerts very well which adds another dimension to the production in addition to ‘wow’ moments.

-Some of the biggest names in music have been very clever with this concept, artistes such as Michael Jackson, Madonna, Justin Timberlake, Usher and such.
+Some of the biggest names in music have been very clever with this concept, artists such as Michael Jackson, Madonna, Justin Timberlake, Usher and such.

 In addition to their grand entrances, many utilise illusions throughout the show.
 MJ was renowned for this, he would do many illusions and one that sticks in my mind is being locked inside an upright steel coffin with a set of huge spikes ready to impale him inside.
 Once the spikes had been pushed through, the sides would open to show that he had vanished.
 He would then immediately re-appear on a crane for the start of Beat It……The crowd went nuts!